hjlee17/05-8-hour-work-day-hourly-scheduler/README.md

-# 04-timed-javascript-fundamentals-quiz
+# 05-8-hour-work-day-hourly-scheduler

 ## Description

-Calendar application that allows a user to save events for each hour of a typical working day (9am–5pm).
+Calendar application that allows a user to save events for each hour of a typical 8-hour working day (starting at 9am, ending at 5pm, the last time block is from 4pm-5pm).
 The application will display the current day and time.
 Timeblocks are color-coded to indicate whether it is in the past, present or future.
 Events are saved in the local storage.

 ## Installation